Best tasting, easiest to work with cake for fondant cake recipes. My most used recipe for the base of a cake decorated with fondant.

 Can I change the flavor?

-- Yes, you can, the main ingredients remain the same, but you can easily use different products to change the flavor.
+Yes, you can.
+The main ingredients remain the same, but you can easily use different products to change the flavor.

-- What you will also need is yogurt or buttermilk.
-As you already see, using yogurt or buttermilk is a matter of choice, I might go for buttermilk most of the times, but I have baked this recipe plenty of times with yogurt as well.
-Whatever I happen to have in the fridge.
+The basic ingredients for this base are eggs, sugar, oil, and flour.
+You will also need yogurt or buttermilk.
+As you already see, using yogurt or buttermilk is a matter of choice.
+I might go for buttermilk most of the time, but I have baked this recipe plenty of times with yogurt as well—whatever I happen to have in the fridge.

-- You can also replace the yogurt or buttermilk with egg liquor, something like Advocaat.
-This is a very popular version in Germany, egg liquor cakes are always welcomed.
+You can also replace the yogurt or buttermilk with egg liquor, like Advocaat.
+This is a very popular version in Germany; egg liquor cakes are always welcomed.
+If egg liquor is not your thing, Bailey's can be used instead.

 Can I turn this into a chocolate cake?

-- If you prefer a chocolate cake for a change, you can add 2 tablespoons unsweetened cocoa powder and 2 tablespoons more liquid to the batter.
+Yes, you can!
+If you prefer a chocolate cake for a change, you can add 2 tablespoons unsweetened cocoa powder and 2 tablespoons more liquid to the batter.

-- The result will be a light chocolate cake, not a super strong chocolate cake like this chocolate gateau, but a mild and suitable for any filling chocolate cake.
+The result will be a light chocolate cake, not a super strong chocolate cake like this chocolate gateau, but a mild and suitable for any filling chocolate cake.
+These versions are really worth trying, too; you will love the result.

 What size of pan do I need?

-Fondant cake recipe step by step:
+Fondant cake recipe step-by-step

-- When completely cooled, cut and fill.
+- Step #9: When completely cooled, cut and fill the cake.

-- Definitely, I always do, at least one day in advance.
-This way you will not have too much stress on the decorating day, the cake will have enough time to cool completely and it will be easier (fewer crumbs) to slice a cake that was baked one day in advance.
+I definitely always do, at least one day in advance.
+This way, you will not have too much stress on the decorating day, the cake will have enough time to cool completely, and it will be easier (fewer crumbs) to slice a cake that was baked one day in advance.

-- You can also freeze the cooled and well-wrapped cake.
+You can also freeze the cooled and well-wrapped cake.

 What to do with leftovers?